 I have been a Rotarian for a dozen plus years.
 It was last year when I was nominated to lead our Rotary Club as its President.
 Suddenly I saw a new responsibility on my shoulders.
 Having been an active Rotarian all these years, I have been part of its various projects, however the year I became a President, I could see things from an entirely different perspective.

 O n one such visit , it was heart-rending to learn that even in this modern era there were children who walked over 2 hours one way, barefoot on a mountain track just to reach a school.
 Rotary works for humanitarian causes and we decided to provide footwear, bicycles etc for those children.
 I realized that, as an individual I probably wouldn’t have been able to offer charity at this level.
 However, another thought struck, and that was, we actually needed to do much-much more.
-How about building a road; How about starting another school in the remote village’s vicinity etc. It dawned on me that, with more money at my disposal, I could have given away a lot more.
-That probably is the purpose of life.
-It is not a coincidence that the world’s greatest philanthropists are also one of the world’s wealthiest people.
+How about building a road; How about starting another school in the remote village’s vicinity etc. It dawned on me that, with more money at our disposal, we could have given away a lot more.

-I f we have a big vision, we need large resources.
 Wealth generation is almost a Godly pursuit, if the intentions are noble.
-NIMka is a tiny part of the world’s solution to eradicate poverty.